datapractice/machinelearners/log.md

 ## Mon May 30 16:33:44 BST 2016
 - got through ch7 -- feels like a the hyperobject chapter really is a hyperobject.
 Do I characterise the hyperobject clearly enough?
 Felt that maybe the MF material on referentials, positivity, is a really a bit arcane.
 - starting ch8 -- the neural net stuff is ok so far.

+## Thu Jun 23 15:56:25 BST 2016
+- been working a lot on chapters on paper -- now on ch7 again -- still dealing with referentials, but trying to capture the somewhat excessive aspect of it more, to see what happens to it under mlr conditions.